-The question of genital warts vs herpes is a common one, but there are several distinct differences between the two.
-Many people confuse genital warts with sores or blisters caused by a herpes infection, but they are caused by different viruses.
+The question of genital warts vs. herpes is common, but there are several distinct differences between the two.
+Many people confuse genital warts with sores or blisters caused by a herpes infection, but different viruses cause them.

 What Are Genital Warts?

-Genital warts caused by HPV appear as a small bump or group of bumps.
+Genital warts caused by HPV appear as small bumps or groups of bumps.
 They can differ in size and appearance but are often flesh-colored, raised, and cauliflower-like.
-They can be removed like the warts you would get elsewhere on your body.
-Genital warts can form on the vulva, penis, scrotum, thighs, lips and around the mouth.
-Warts can also form on the walls of the vagina, on the cervix and inside the mouth or throat, which can be more difficult to spot.
+They can be removed like warts you would get elsewhere on your body.
+Genital warts can form on the vulva, penis, scrotum, thighs, lips, and around the mouth.
+Warts can also form on the walls of the vagina, on the cervix, and inside the mouth or throat, which can be more challenging to spot.
 Although the warts are usually painless, some people notice itching and bleeding during sex.
 After contracting HPV, it can take anywhere between six weeks and six months for genital warts to develop (if they develop at all).
 Occasionally, the virus remains dormant for years before genital warts develop.

-Other types of HPV can increase the risk of cervical, penile, vulvar, vaginal, anal and throat/mouth cancers.
+Other types of HPV can increase the risk of cervical, penile, vulvar, vaginal, anal, and throat/mouth cancers.
 It often takes decades for the virus to cause cancer.
-These strains of HPV do not cause warts and most people don’t know they have the virus until they develop health problems.
+These strains of HPV do not cause warts; most people don’t know they have the virus until they develop health problems.
 These types of HPV are passed from person to person in the same ways as the HPV strains that cause warts.

-To prevent the transmission of any types of HPV, use condoms or dental dams when having vaginal, anal or oral sex.
+To prevent the transmission of any type of HPV, use condoms or dental dams when having vaginal, anal, or oral sex.
 Using them is not as effective in preventing HPV as it is in preventing other STDs, but it does help lower your chances of getting infected.
-Being in a monogamous relationship and knowing the sexual history of your partner also help reduce the chances of getting HPV.
+Being in a monogamous relationship and knowing the sexual history of your partner also helps reduce the chances of getting HPV.
 It’s also important to have regular gynecological exams as part of your sexually active lifestyle.
 While a gynecological exam does not typically screen for STDs, a Pap smear can help doctors recognize abnormal cells on the cervix that can be caused by HPV.
-Early detection is key: Once recognized, those cells can be removed to reduce the chance of cervical cancer developing.
-Be sure to ask your doctor about other STD tests or cancer screenings, too.
+Early detection is critical: Once recognized, those cells can be removed to reduce cervical cancer risk.
+Be sure to ask your doctor about other STD tests or cancer screenings.

-There is currently no cure for HPV, but for people who do get infected, the virus often clears up without treatment.
-Warts that develop can be removed just like warts on other parts of the body.
+There is currently no cure for HPV, but the virus often clears up without treatment for people who get infected.
+Warts that develop can be removed just like warts on other body parts.
 The best thing to do is to prevent getting HPV by getting vaccinated.
 The vaccine protects against several types of HPV that cause warts and cancers.
 Thanks to the HPV vaccine, the rates of young people getting infected are dropping.

 What is Herpes?